CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

 ### Signing Up for AnkiCollab

-Create an account by going to [AnkiCollab.com/Login](https://www.ankicollab.com/login) and clicking Sign Up Here.
+Create an account by going to [AnkiCollab.com/Login](https://www.ankicollab.com/login) and clicking **Sign Up Here**.

 ![The sign up page for AnkiCollab website.](https://i.imgur.com/z4I11Wm.png)

 ### Adding a Deck to AnkiCollab

-Inside of Anki, go to the toolbar, and click AnkiCollab → Publish New Deck.
+Inside of Anki, go to the toolbar, and click `AnkiCollab → Publish New Deck`.

 ![A cursor hovering over the Publish New Deck button on the AnkiCollab toolbar tab in Anki.](https://i.imgur.com/jtIWABO.png)